dancarew/CRASS/readme.md

 **CRASS** is a simple [responsive CSS](http://www.alistapart.com/articles/responsive-web-design/) grid library for mobile devices, tablets, and monitors.

+## Demo

+We all want to [see the demo](http://dl.dropbox.com/u/2066483/crass-demo/index.html) before downloading, don't we?

 ## Features

 - Mobile:   1 column